Tpelleterat/api-net-joke/README.md

      curl -X GET http://localhost:3000/your/endpoint -H "Authorization: Bearer YOUR_JWT_TOKEN"
      ```

+5. **Check Logs:**
+   - Logs, including request received, the response, and total time used to process the request, will be available in the specified log file located in the `Logs` directory with the format `apinetjoke-{Date}.txt`.

 Now you are ready to make authenticated requests to the `api-net-joke` API.
 Explore the available routes and have fun!